20 Weird and Unique Things to do in NYC, USA (The Ultimate Guide)

 Relax into Yoga at Bryant Park

-If your idea of tranquillity is practising yoga in one of New York’s most luxurious landscapes, then pick up the mat and head to Bryant Park!
+If your idea of tranquillity is practicing yoga in one of New York’s most luxurious landscapes, then pick up the mat and head to Bryant Park!

-Throughout the summer, every Tuesday (10 am) and Thursday (6pm) hundreds of people meet at the Manhattan location and practice their best stretches.
+Throughout the summer, every Wednesday at 6 pm, hundreds of people meet at the Manhattan location and practice their best stretches.
 Great for stress release, excellent exercise, and a fantastic way to meet people – what’s not to love!?